jellyfin/jellyfin.org/docs/general/testing/web/index.md

    If you wish to connect to a different server, click the `Change Server` button in the apps at the login screen.
 Alternatively, enter a different server address in Jellyfin Vue when first prompted to add a server.

 :::caution
 Using a development version of clients may lead to data corruption or loss on the server.
 Please use a dedicated test server and make regular backups of Jellyfin files.
-[Read More](/docs/general/administration/configuration#server-paths)
+[Click here for Jellyfin Server paths](/docs/general/administration/configuration#server-paths)
 :::